 Like I said earlier, I’ve been going to laser hair removal sessions for my sideburns since early 2018—which, if you consider the general wait time between sessions is about four to six weeks, means I should have been to a lot of sessions by now.
 But, I also only bought a package of six sessions.

 I’m not great when it comes to keeping appointments, especially when they’re spaced out with month-long waits in between.
 Things like general life commitments come up, and I just forget to make a follow-up appointment.
 Plus, I was seeing results—a month after two sessions, the hair wasn’t growing back.
 I suppose it was a bit naïve to assume I was a person who had a really good reaction to laser hair removal (after only two out of six packaged sessions).
 But, because I still hadn’t done my research on how it worked, and I didn’t know that consistency is the only way that laser hair removal will work on a semi-permanent basis.
 At the very least, you’re ahead of me, because you’re reading this article.

 Here’s the reality—even if it takes a while, the hair will still grow back.
 Two sessions, or even three sessions, or four sessions, won’t permanently stop hair growth in the spot where you’re getting laser hair removal.
 In my case, it took two and a half months before I started noticing small patches of regrowth on my sideburns, and I realized I needed to start being more consistent with my appointments.

 Your laser hair technician will tell you this, as mine did, but it bears repeating.
-Sunscreen is important no matter what, but it’s going to be your BFF during the laser hair removal process.
+Sunscreen is important no matter what, but it’s going to be your BFF before and during the laser hair removal process.
 This is because your skin is extra sensitive while you’re getting the treatments done, and the chance of getting a burn is far higher than usual.

 At the end of the day, choosing to go try laser hair removal is a big decision—but being aware of what to expect is an important part of deciding whether or not to give it a try.